About reserved media placements on YouTube

 Here are the content and audience targeting options for reservation ads that you can buy on a CPM basis:

-- Google Preferred: Google Preferred line-ups are reservation products for eligible clients to target among the top 5% of popular channels on YouTube with the most passionate audiences in a given market.
-Line-ups only include channels.
-Learn more about Google Preferred
+- Google Preferred: Google Preferred Lineups are reservation products for eligible clients to target among the top 5% of popular channels on YouTube with the most passionate audiences in a given market.
+Lineups include only channels.
+Learn more about Google Preferred.

 - Topics: Advertisers can choose among YouTube video topics.
 For example, you can run reservation CPM ads on family-oriented content.